demisto/content-docs/docs/tutorials/playbooks/add_indicators_to_SIEM.md

 3. Click **Done**.

+## Create List of Exclusions

+Before you can customize your playbook, you should first create a list(s) for indicators that you want to exclude from the manual review process.

+1. Navigate to **Settings > Advanced > Lists**.
+    For purposes of this example, we will create a list of business partner IP addresses.

+2. Click **Add a list**.

+    - Enter a meaninful name for the list.
+For examle, BusinessPartnersIPaddresses.
+    - In the data field, enter a comma-separated list of IP addresses of your business partners.

+3. Click **Save**.

 ## Customize your Playbook

 After configuring the feed, we need to customize the playbook to process the indicators and determine which are legitimate.

-1. Navigate to **Playbooks** and search for the ***Processing Indicators That Require Manual Review*** playbook.
+1. Navigate to **Playbooks** and search for the **Process Indicators - Manual Review** playbook.
 This is the playbook we will trigger in our feed-triggered job.

 2. Click the **Playbook Triggered** task at the top of the playbook.